-A few days after President Nursultan Nazarbayev said Kazakhstan could withdraw from the Russia-led Eurasian Economic Union, Russia’s president meted out some backhanded compliments, disparaging Kazakhstan’s stature, stressing publicly that Kazakhstan benefits by casting its lot with Russia, and fanning suspicions that all is not well between the two leaders.
+A few days after President Nursultan Nazarbayev said Kazakhstan could withdraw from the Russia-led Eurasian Economic Union, Russia’s president appeared to threaten Kazakhstan, stressing publicly that Kazakhstan benefits by casting its lot with Russia and fanning suspicions that all is not well between the two leaders.

 Because it is widely assumed that the questions are either vetted or planted, the exchange has invited plenty of scrutiny.
 While Putin’s answer was full of seeming praise for Nazarbayev, it also cast doubt on Kazakhstan’s durability as an independent state—a sensitive issue in Kazakhstan after Russia annexed Ukraine’s Crimea peninsula.